SchulzR97/rsp-ml/README.md

 **Returns**

-Last value of key in phase : value : float
+Last value of key in phase.
+If key is not in data, returns np.nan : value : float

-### 5.1.5 len
+### 6.1.5 len

 [TOC](#table-of-contents)